 However, we also know that schools are under an immense amount of pressure with limited budgets due to stringent government cutbacks, which means finding the funding for new IT equipment is more difficult than ever.

-This is we at DMS, we offer tailored lease packages designed to meet all of your school’s needs, helping you to spread the budget while benefiting from the latest technology.
+This is we at DMS Group, we offer tailored lease packages designed to meet all of your school’s needs, helping you to spread the budget while benefiting from the latest technology.

 For more information, please don’t hesitate to get in touch with our team to find out how we can help you.